akhilnayak0206/bhagvad-gita-random-quote-generator/README.md

 ### Special Thanks

-Thanks,[Bhagvad Gita API](https://bhagavadgitaapi.in/) for providing random apis
+> Thanks,[Bhagvad Gita API 1](https://bhagavadgita.io/api/), [Bhagvad Gita API 3](https://rapidapi.com/bhagavad-gita-bhagavad-gita-default/api/bhagavad-gita3) and [Bhagvad Gita API 2](https://bhagavadgitaapi.in) for providing random apis
+> For explanation we are referring to [This Website](https://www.holy-bhagavad-gita.org/chapter/)

 #### If you have any suggestion or doubt do let me know